 How Can a Personal Injury Lawyer Help Me?

 A personal injury is an injury to you—and they can happen in a hundred different ways.
 A personal injury lawyer will help explain what your rights are and help you to handle lost wages, medical bills and, of course, the claim against the person who caused your injury.
-Call us directly at one of our eight convenient neighborhood offices or make an appointment for a free consultation.
+Call us directly at one of our nine convenient neighborhood offices or make an appointment for a free consultation.
 We are here to help you however we can.

 How Do I Find Out If I Have a Case?

-All you have to do is call us at one of our eight neighborhood offices and speak with one of our personal injury attorneys.
+All you have to do is call us at one of our nine neighborhood offices and speak with one of our personal injury attorneys.
 If you would rather come to the office, just call and make an appointment.
 Of course, the consultation is free.
 If you would rather not speak to an attorney initially, you have the option of filling out a form for a free consultation.
 It is always best to contact us as soon as you can so we can start an investigation.